UofSC-Fall-2022-Math-300-H01/jekyll/notes/induction/inductive_types.md

 ## Behind the curtain

 `Nat` is not alone.
-Inductive constructios can model a vast amount of mathematics.
+Inductive constructions can model a vast amount of mathematics.

 We can create the propositions `True` and `False`